zowe/docs-site/docs/user-guide/configure-zos-system.md

 SETROPTS GENERIC(FACILITY)
 SETROPTS CLASSACT(FACILITY) RACLIST(FACILITY)
 ```
-1. Define the impersonation profiles.
+2. Define the impersonation profiles.
 This may have already been done on behalf of another server such as the FTPD daemon.
 ```
 RDEFINE FACILITY BPX.SERVER UACC(NONE)
 ```
 ```
 RDEFINE FACILITY BPX.DAEMON UACC(NONE)
 ```
-1. Having activated and RACLIST the FACILITY class, the user ID `ZWESVUSR` who runs the Zowe server started task must be given update access to the BPX.SERVER and BPX.DAEMON profiles in the FACILITY class.
+3. Having activated and RACLIST the FACILITY class, the user ID `ZWESVUSR` who runs the Zowe server started task must be given update access to the BPX.SERVER and BPX.DAEMON profiles in the FACILITY class.
 ```
 PERMIT BPX.SERVER CLASS(FACILITY) ID(<zowe_stc_user>) ACCESS(UPDATE)
 ```
 ```
 PERMIT BPX.DAEMON CLASS(FACILITY) ID(<zowe_stc_user>) ACCESS(UPDATE)
 ```
+where:

-where `<zowe_stc_user>` is `ZWESVUSR` unless a different user ID is being used for the z/OS environment.
+* `<zowe_stc_user>` is `ZWESVUSR` unless a different user ID is being used for the z/OS environment.

 /* Activate these changes */

 ```
 SETROPTS RACLIST(FACILITY) REFRESH
 ```
-   1. Issue the following commands to check whether permission has been successfully granted:
+4. Issue the following commands to check whether permission has been successfully granted:

 ```
 RLIST FACILITY BPX.SERVER AUTHUSER
 ```